 CLOSE SEARCH

-Repair obligations
+decoration obligations

-Reinstatement of alterations
+reinstatement of alterations

-The tenant's specific obligations are determined primarily by the lease terms, interpreted through case law and modified by key legislation—particularly Section 18(1) of the Landlord and Tenant Act 1927, which limits the landlord's recoverable damages.
+The tenant's specific obligations are determined primarily by the lease terms, interpreted through case law and modified by key legislation, particularly Section 18(1) of the Landlord and Tenant Act 1927, which limits the landlord's recoverable damages.

-Dilapidations disputes commonly stem from:
+Dilapidations disputes commonly stem from :-

 Interpretation disagreements - parties often interpret lease terms differently, especially regarding what constitutes "repair" versus "improvement," the definition of "fair wear and tear," and the scope of reinstatement obligations.
 For example, replacing an outdated but functional heating system might be viewed by landlords as necessary repair but by tenants as an improvement they're not obligated to make.